almandsky/timeout/README.md

 ## How It Works

 1. **You send a task** — Claude estimates how long it will take.
+For prompts longer than a few words, you'll see a `⏰ [Timeout]` system message reminding you that `/break` is available.
-2. **Auto timer** — If 3+ minutes, Claude opens a Google timer in your browser and starts working immediately.
+2. **Auto timer** — If the estimate is 3+ minutes, Claude opens a Google timer in your browser and starts working immediately.
 No confirmation needed.
+3. **Multi-step work** — When Claude creates sub-tasks, you'll get a one-time reminder per prompt to step away while it plans.
-3. **Terminal reminders** — While Claude works, you'll see `⏰ [Timeout]` reminders every 3 minutes in your terminal if you're still watching.
+4. **Task reminders** — While Claude works on a single task, you'll see `⏰ [Timeout]` reminders every 3 minutes in your terminal.
-4. **Session reminders** — After 30 and 60 minutes of continuous session time, you'll get a nudge to take a break.
+5. **Session reminders** — After 30 and 60 minutes of continuous session time, you'll get a nudge to take a break.

 ## Skills